kubenow/KubeNow/docs/getting_started/bootstrap.rst

   OS_TENANT_NAME
   OS_AUTH_VERSION

-- You created a private network with a router that connect's it to the external network (for building the Packer image)
+- You created a private network with a router that connects it to the external network (for building the Packer image)
 - You have a floating IP quota that allows to allocate a public IP for each master and edge node (at least 2 in total)
 - You have a Ubuntu 16.04 (Xenial) image in your tenancy
 - You set up the default security group to allow ingress traffic on port 22 (for building the Packer image)